hammer065/pxls-template/README.md

  - `Y`: *Optional*, an offset on the y-axis to position the image on the canvas, defaults to 0.
  - `W`: *Optional*, sets a custom width to the image.
 Useful, if the image is not pixel-sized.

-Unused parameters should get omitted, for example: `https://pxls.space/?template=URL` is the valid format if you just want to specify the image URL.
+Unused parameters should get omitted, for example: `https://pxls.space/#url=URL` is the valid format if you just want to specify the image URL.
+The old parameter name for `URL`, `template` will automatically get changed if the script thinks it'll work.

 Contributors
 ------------